Debugging Code with the Visual LISP IDE

 This tutorial aims to teach you how to use the debugging facilities offered by the Visual LISP IDE (VLIDE) to immediately detect the point at which a program has crashed and furthermore show you the steps you can take to determine why the code has crashed at that particular point.

-Luckily, the VLIDE offers an easy way to immediately determine the point at which a code fails.
-Throughout this tutorial I shall demonstrate the debugging methods using the following test code which simply prompts the user for a selection of Lines entities and proceeds to print the combined total length of the lines to the command line.
+Throughout this tutorial I shall demonstrate various debugging methods using the following test code which simply prompts the user for a selection of line entities and proceeds to print the combined total length of the lines to the AutoCAD command-line.

 Select all